snipeso/LAT/README.md

 ## Todo

 - fix visuals
-- include audio
-- triggers

 ### Eventual TODOs

+- move session info to instructions

 ## How to make it executable